Psychiatric Service Dog for Panic Disorder — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Does panic disorder qualify for a PSD in Michigan?
+Does panic disorder qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Panic disorder qualifies under the ADA in Michigan when recurring panic attacks substantially limit major life activities.
-A Michigan-licensed clinician certifies the functional impairment.
+Panic disorder qualifies under the ADA when recurring panic attacks substantially limit major life activities.
+A licensed clinician certifies the functional impairment.

 What tasks must a panic disorder PSD be trained to do?